seagreen/hjsonschema/README.md

 Still in development.
 Lacks documentation, example code, and real error messages.

-Also while all the official tests pass, its implementation of the `$ref` and `id` keywords is incomplete.
+Also while the official tests pass, its handling of the `id` keyword is incomplete.

 # Install Tests